Aconcagua (video game)

-Aconcagua (アコンカグア) is a 2000 PlayStation adventure video game developed by Sony Computer Entertainment.
+Aconcagua (アコンカグア) is a 2000 adventure video game developed by WACWAC! and published by Sony Computer Entertainment for the PlayStation.
 It was released only in Japan.

-The game is set on a mountain after a plane crash, and allows for the switching between characters.
-It received a full English language fan translation in 2022.
+The game is set on a mountain after a plane crash, and allows for switching between characters.

 Plot

 The setting of the game is in the fictional country of Meruza – which was named after the actual Argentine province Mendoza; the country is currently undergoing political turmoil as the result of an independence movement.
 The movement has split Argentina in half, and a 33-year-old activist named Pachamama goes on a flight as part of a politically motivated independence tour.
 During the flight, a terrorist detonates a time bomb, which causes the plane to crash near Aconcagua's peak; only five passengers survive the crash.

 Gameplay

 In Aconcagua, the player controls a Japanese journalist named Kato, whose job, along with Pachamama's, is to guide the survivors safely down the mountain.
-The game is organized in a series of missions in which the player must complete from a third-person perspective.
+The game is organized in a series of missions which the player must complete from a third-person perspective.
 During the descent, the terrorists, knowing their plot failed, try to eliminate the survivors via helicopter drops.
 It also involves various problem-solving and survival skills while using items left behind from the downed plane.
 The game features over 80 minutes of cinematic cutscenes to advance the plot.
-It also features multiple outcomes and endings, both of which depend on the choices the player makes during the game.

 Aconcagua has been compared to Chase the Express, as well as Dino Crisis, Parasite Eve and the Resident Evil series.
 However, its gameplay and structure more closely resembles point-and-click adventure games.